Know before you go

 The key to this botanical bounty is nutrient-poor soil.
 We achieve this with the combination of a late summer hay cut and light grazing from our resident sheep and cattle to keep the resulting growth at bay.
 We’ve also created an orchard on the reserve, using a wide range of local fruit trees.

 The 1844 tithe map for Penallt shows that the fields that make up the present reserve were farmed and occupied by multiple individuals.
 The history of this complex land division can still be seen with the traditional dry stone walls and ancient hedgerows that were used to mark the field boundaries.

-Mystery surrounds the purpose of a stepped well just beyond the old barn.
-Fed by a spring, it is likely to have been used for drinking water.
-However it could also have been a healing or holy well.
-There is a strong tradition of holy wells in the area, and Penallt is thought to have been on a medieval pilgrims’ way.
+The reserve has two beautifully preserved buildings – an impressive stone barn and cottage.
+Although added to over time, parts of the stone barn date back to medieval times and it could once have been used as a dwelling house or religious building.
+As well as providing drinking water, the stepped well just beyond the barn could have been a healing or holy well.
+There is a strong tradition of holy wells in the area and Penallt is thought to have been on a medieval pilgrims’ way.

-The Inn at Penallt is a welcoming traditional country pub and Bed & Breakfast, offering a wide range of real ales and bar food in the pub, and meals in the restaurant.
-The Wye Valley Way can be accessed by following the public footpath across Wyeswood Common, onto Glyn Lane and down to The Boat Inn.
+The Inn at Penallt is a welcoming country pub and B&B, offering meals and a wide range of real ales.
 The nearby Penallt Old Church Wood is an excellent site for woodland birds, whilst the church itself holds an internationally important roost of lesser horseshoe-bats.
-For more ideas on what to see around the reserve, see the entry for Wyeswood Common.